 Faculty with a Focus on Privacy

 Kenneth A. Bamberger is Professor of Law at UC Berkeley, where he teaches Administrative Law, The First Amendment, and Technology and Governance.
 His research focuses on issues of technology and corporate regulation.
 In particular, Bamberger's work explores the regulation of data protection and information privacy, the use of technology by administrative agencies, and the reliance on technology in corporate compliance.
 With Professor Deirdre Mulligan of the UC Berkeley School of Information and BCLT, he is principal investigator on a major project comparing corporate privacy protection in the US, Canada and Europe.
+Additionally, he is the Director of the Berkeley Institute for Jewish Law and Israeli Law, Economy and Society.

 Chris Jay Hoofnagle